SolaceLabs/solace-ai-connector/docs/configuration.md

 ### Log Configuration

+>**Note:**
+>This section details the now deprecated YAML based logging.
+It is recommended to instead use Python logging detailed [here](./logging.md).
+>YAML based logging has a lower precedence than the mentioned Python logging and will only function if Python logging is disabled.
+>YAML should be treated as a fallback and not as the intended way to configure logging.

 The `log` configuration section is used to configure the logging for the connector.
 It configures the logging behavior for stdout and file logs.
 It has the following keys:

 - `stdout_log_level`: <DEBUG|INFO|WARNING|ERROR|CRITICAL> - The log level for the stdout log